schase15/schase15.github.io/_posts/2020-09-25-Story-Squad.md

 ---
 layout: post
-title: Implementing K Nearest Neighbors Algorithm with Basic Python
+title: Story Squad: Redefining Screen Time to be Educational Fun
 ---

 <img src="/img/story_squard_header.png">

-## Story Squad: Redefining Screen Time to be Educational Fun
 ### The application that engages elementary school students by gamifying creative reading and writing

 *By Steven Chase*

-Background:
+**Background:**

 Across the nation, the frequency with which students are reading and writing is decreasing.
 The drop is especially sharp for elementary and high school students.
 A study done by Common Sense Media discovered that the number of elementary school students who “never” or “hardly ever” read has roughly tripled in the last 30 years, from 8% to 22%.
 Additionally, the proportion of daily readers drops from 48% at the age of 8 down to 24% at the age of 15.
 A full third (33%) of 13-year-olds admit to reading no more than once or twice a year!

 <img src="/img/daily_reader_pie_charts.png">
-*The amount of daily readers drops from 53% to 19% from ages 9 to 17 while those who ‘never/hardly ever’ read increases from 11% to 27%.* [^1]
+*The amount of daily readers drops from 53% to 19% from ages 9 to 17 while those who ‘never/hardly ever’ read increases from 11% to 27%.* (1)